 - The price for Ho Chi Minh City - Tra Kieu/Tam Ky train is between 360,000 and 800,000 VND.

-For the direct journey Ho Chi Minh City/Hanoi - Hoi An, the price oscillates between 320 000 - 480 000 VND.
-For example: Hanh Cafe, Thien An, The Sinh Tourist…
+For the direct journey of Ho Chi Minh City/Hanoi - Hoi An, the price varies between 320 000 - 480 000 VND.
+Bus Operators: Hanh Cafe, Thien An, The Sinh Tourist…

-Many possibilities are available to you, taxi, bus, moto-taxi, rickshaw and bicycle.
+Many possibilities are available to you, taxi, bus, moto-taxi, rickshaw, motorcyle and bicycle.

-Stroll along the timeless alleyways where the houses, which do not exceed two floors, remain intact for four centuries.
+Stroll along the timeless alleyways where the houses, which do not exceed two floors, have remained intact for four centuries.
 Mossy houses, common houses, ancestral homes, temples, pagodas, bridges, wells...
 All highlight an architectural marriage between traditional style and Chinese, Japanese and Western influences.

 Soak up the romantic atmosphere of Hoi An by going there on the 14th day of the lunar month.
-A mysterious night in Hoi An invites you to an unusual walk among thousands of colorful lanterns.
-A friendly and poetic rendezvous in the heart of the old town, along the banks of the Hoai River is a delight for any trip, whether you’re alone, with family or with friends.
+A mysterious night, Hoi An invites you to an unusual walk amongst thousands of colorful lanterns.
+A friendly and poetic rendezvous in the heart of the old town along the banks of the Hoai River is a delight for any trip, whether you’re alone, with family or with friends.

 >> Read more: Top 7 things to do in Hoi An

 Dating back to the beginning of the 17th century, this bridge is the largest symbol of the old city, a must-see in Hoi An.
 The charm of this covered bridge is its original architecture combining traditional Japanese and Chinese styles.
 Linking Tran Phu Street and Nguyen Thi Minh Khai Street, this old architecture was once both a sacred temple and a meeting place for villagers.